TinosNitso/mpv-scripts/README.md

 `--script=.`

 `.` is the directory containing `main.lua`.
 Then hit OK & play.
 Overall I consider playback smoother than VLC. [main](main.lua) is also a README, but in lua, & has more details.
 For YouTube also extract [yt-dlp](https://github.com/yt-dlp/yt-dlp/releases) into the same folder.
 Don't forget to update yt-dlp!
+To remove the mpv/SMPlayer TitleBar use AutoHotkey (my ahk scripts are [here](https://github.com/TinosNitso/AutoHotkey)).

 If not portable, or in Linux & MacOS, create folder `mpv-scripts` on Desktop.
 Then extract all scripts into it.
 Then in SMPlayer enter